Introduction to Controls Slot Machine Odds?

-In essence, casino operators have to follow the gaming regulations for the jurisdiction wherein they are located.
+In essence, casino operators must follow the gaming regulations for the jurisdiction wherein they are located.
 In part, these gaming jurisdictions often include laws which place an upper and lower limit on the pay back return for slot machines.

 To not lose their gaming license, or to otherwise get in trouble with gaming control authorities, casino operators must remain in compliance with these legal gaming requirements.

-Note that commercial casinos have to be comply to gaming regulations as set by the U.S. state, territory, or federal district they are located in.
-Native American tribal casinos also have to comply with their own set of gaming requirements, which are usually not based on state law.
+Note that commercial casinos must comply to gaming regulations as set by the U.S. state, territory, or federal district they are located in.
+Native American tribal casinos also must comply with their own set of gaming requirements, which are usually not based on state law.

 So, within this overall context, who controls slot machine odds?
 At a high level, gaming regulators determine the legal limits, if any, for payout returns on slot machines.
 This is accomplished via state law or negotiated compacts, and usually not changed for a decade, if that often.

 Casino operators are, often but not always, required to provide weekly or monthly reports on actual payout returns to show their gaming authority they are compliant.
 Sometimes, depending on each gaming jurisdiction, these statistical reports are then provided to the public by the state gaming commission.